 A time of transition

 College is a period of transition, not only for your student, but for you and other members of your family.
 During this time of change your student will continue to need your support.
-Parents and Families can help by trusting and encouraging your student in their pursuits.
-Accept that you won't know every detail of your student's life.
+Family members and caretakers can help by trusting and encouraging your student in their pursuits.
+Accept that you won’t know every detail of your student’s life.
 Most students come to college from a somewhat structured environment.
 Although your student may never have lived away from you before, it is important to realize that going to college is an exciting and important step in his/her maturation.
 The values and ethics you instilled will help your student make good choices and decisions.
 It is extremely helpful to talk about this with your student throughout their first year at UConn.

 Your student is now at UConn where staff understand the developmental process and transitional issues experienced by students.
 Although UConn can seem like a large place, staff are ready to help students adjust to life here.
 This requires effort on the part of your student, as staff depend on students to come forward if they need help.